Here’s a look at the Seahawks’ schedule for the 2021 NFL season

 Here is Seattle’s full schedule (all times PT):

 Sept.
-12: at Indianapolis Colts, 10 a.m., FOX.
+12: at Indianapolis Colts, 10 a.m., FOX

 Sept.
 19: vs. Tennessee Titans, 1:25 p.m.
 CBS